mengliuveronica/mengliu-website/content/authors/admin/_index.md

   url: https://www.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My primary research interests lies at the intersection of educational psychology and multilingualism.
-I am interested in understanding learners who are learning multiple foreign languages concurrently, ranging from their motivation to their self-regulated learning.
-Another strand of my research interest lies in quantitative methodology and open research.
+bio: My primary research interests lies at the intersection of Applied Linguistics and Educational Psychology.
+My PhD project aims to understand the motivation of learners who are learning multiple foreign languages concurrently.
+Another strand of my research interest lies in research methodology and metascience, ranging from research synthesis to the open science reform.
 I love using R and doing data analysis.

 # Interests to show in About widget
 interests: